 The survey data is weighted to be representative of the number of patients referred to providers/contract holders during the July to December period in the year prior.
 Survey results are reported in detail, at an aggregate level, for each provider/contract holder, with any statistically significant differences based on respondent demographic characteristics highlighted (e.g. age, gender, ethnicity, employment status and socio-economic status).

-Summary profile reports are also produced, respectively detailing the results for Māori, Pacific people and patients aged 65 plus and patients with a self-reported disability.
+Summary profile reports are also produced, detailing the results for Māori, Pacific people, patients aged 65 plus and patients with a self-reported disability.

 Ministry of Business, Innovation and Employment

 A Survey of the New Home Buying Market

 As part of its wider interest in housing affordability, the Building and Housing division of the Ministry of Business, Innovation and Employment commissioned Research New Zealand to conduct a survey of new home buyers, in order to enhance its understanding of the participants in the new home buying market (including who they are, and what influences their purchasing decisions) and its understanding of what (if any) impact a buyer’s desire to customise standard plans has on price and affordability (where the buyer has purchased from a home building company).

 The Survey of the New Home Buying Market was conducted between 1 February and 6 March 2013, with a nation-wide sample of n=754 respondents.
 A mixed online-telephone interviewing methodology was used for this piece of research.